quantrana/InSpectRail/README.md

 This project, "InSpectRail – Railway Track Defect Detection Using YOLOv11s", was developed as part of the academic coursework for subject **42028: Deep Learning and Convolutional Neural Networks**.

-Authors: Anusha Pariti, Quan Tran, Nicole Hutomo
+Authors: Anusha Pariti,Anh Quan Tran, Nicole Hutomo
 Project Number: 64 | Team Name: Deep Visionaries

 Permission is hereby granted to UTS faculty, students, and academic reviewers to view, evaluate, and reproduce this work for educational or assessment purposes only.